Thursday, February 28, 2008

 When chilled, cut the dough.
 You must cut the dough, with a pastry wheel or pizza cutter, so that there is a fresh edge for it to rise.
 A folded edge won’t rise.
 You could use a pasta machine set to the fettuccine width to cut cheese straws.
 Cut into strips ½ inch wide and 3 inches long.

-Here’s another tip c/o Alton Brown found at this Link: If you’re cutting the dough on a cutting board, flip the dough so that the side that was touching the cutting board is on the top.
+Here’s another tip c/o Alton Brown: If you’re cutting the dough on a cutting board, flip the dough so that the side that was touching the cutting board is on the top.
 It was not torn, stretched, or squeezed as much as the top.

 Bake until puffed and golden, about 15 minutes.
 Remove from oven and break apart any strips that are attached to one another.
 Cool on a rack.